Samantha-norrie/qnotation-web-app/README.md

 Example input can be found in the *EXAMPLES* dropdown.

 ### 2. Interpreting notation data
 QNotation contains interactive visualizations for circuit, Dirac, and matrix.
 Clicking on different sections of a notation will reveal its equivalent sections in the other notations (in orange).
-The quantum state after the selected sections is shown on the right of the Dirac and matrix visualization subsections
+The quantum state after the selected sections is shown on the right of the Dirac and matrix visualization subsections.

+#### 2.1 Additional features for exploring
+A couple of toggles have been included on the bottom right of the app:
+- **Little endian (LE) toggle**: allows for toggling between little endian and big endian ordering
+- **Tensor (⊗) toggle**: allows matrix notation visualization to be broken down into tensor products (for quantum circuits with 3 qubits or less)

 ## Publications
 - Samantha Norrie, Anthony Estey, Hausi Müller, Ulrike Stege, [QNotation: A Visual Browser-Based Notation Translator for Learning Quantum Computing](https://ieeexplore.ieee.org/document/10821137), technical paper published in the proceedings of QSEEC 2024 (QCE 2024)